chakra1/python/ctr_data_gen/README.md

     * &lt;outputfile&gt; - Name with location of the JSON data file to be generated.
 In case of no user input, the default data file will be under `data\gen_data.json`

 *  *DatetimeClass.py* - This is the Python class which is initialized using constructor parameters -
-    * start  - start date,
+    * *start*  - start date,
-    * end    - end date,
+    * *end*    - end date,
-    * format - format of the datetime generated, validated against DatetimeFormat inner class containing a list of *supported* format values
+    * *format* - format of the datetime generated, validated against DatetimeFormat inner class containing a list of *supported* format values

-    **NOTE:** *Please note that an user who intend to incorporate new or custom formats for datetimes, need to add that new format in this DatetimeFormat class to be considered as a valid format*
+    **NOTE:** ***Please note that an user who intend to incorporate new or custom formats for datetimes, need to add that new format in this DatetimeFormat class to be considered as a valid format***

-    There are two methods in the *DatetimeClass(start, end, format)*
+    There are two methods in the *DatetimeClass* initialized with *(start, end, format)*

      * *generate_random_datetime(x)* - Returns a random datetime generated in *format* representation between *start* and *end* date. *x* is the randomness of the seed for random generator
      * *generate_N_datetimes(n)*     - Returns a list of *n* datetimes using the above *generate_random_datetime* method (this method is not used in CTRDataGenerator.py)